Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/reaction-diffusion.md

 In the [previous lesson](random_walk), we introduced the model of a particle randomly walking through a medium.
 But what exactly do random walks have to do with Alan Turing and zebras?

-Turing's insight was that remarkable high-level patterns could arise if we combine particle diffusion with a chemical reaction in which colliding particles interact with each other.
+Turing's insight was that remarkable high-level patterns could arise if we combine particle diffusion with chemical reactions, in which colliding particles interact with each other.
 Such a model is called a **reaction-diffusion system**, and the emergent patterns are called **Turing patterns** in Turing's honor.

 We will consider a reaction-diffusion system having two types of particles, *A* and *B*.
 The system is not explicitly a predator-prey relationship, but you may like to think of the *A* particles as prey and the *B* particles as predators for reasons that will become clear soon.

 Both types of particles diffuse randomly through the plane, but the *A* particles diffuse more quickly than the *B* particles.
 In the simulation that follows, we will assume that *A* particles diffuse twice as quickly as *B* particles.
 In terms of our random walk model, this faster rate of diffusion means that in a single "step", an *A* particle moves twice as far as a *B* particle.

-**STOP**: Say that we release one *A* particle and one *B* particle at the same location.
-If the two particles move via random walks, and the rate of diffusion of *A* is twice as fast, then on average how much farther from the origin will *A* be than *B* after *n* steps?
+**STOP**: Say that we release a collection of *A* and *B* particles at the same location.
+If the particles move via random walks, and the *A* particles diffuse twice as fast as the *B* particles, then on average, how much farther from the origin will the *A* particles be than the *B* particles after *n* steps?
 {: .notice--primary}

-We now will add some reactions to our system.
-The *A* particles are added into the system at some constant **feed rate** *f*.
+We now will add three reactions to our system.
+First, *A* particles are added into the system at some constant **feed rate** *f*.
 As a result of the feed reaction, the concentration of the *A* particles increases by a constant number in each time step.

 **Note:** We will work with a two-dimensional simulation, but in a three-dimensional system, the units of *f* would be in mol/L/s, which means that every second, there are *f* moles of particles added to the system for every liter of volume.
 (Recall from your chemistry class long ago that one mole is 6.02214076 · 10<sup>23</sup> particles, called Avogadro's number.)
 {: .notice--info}

-There is also a **kill rate** constant *k* dictating the rate of removal of *B* particles.
+Second, *B* particles are removed from the system at a constant **kill rate** *k*.
 As a result of the kill reaction, the number of *B* particles in the system will decrease by a factor of *k* in a given time step.
 That is, the more *B* particles that are present, the more *B* particles will be removed.

-Finally, our reaction-diffusion system includes the following reaction involving both particle types.
+Third, our reaction-diffusion system includes the following reaction involving both particle types.
 The particles on the left side of this reaction are called **reactants** and the particles on the right side are called **products**.

 <p><center><em>A</em> + 2<em>B</em> → 3<em>B</em></center></p>

 To simulate this reaction on a particle level, if an *A* particle and two *B* particles collide with each other, then the *A* particle has some fixed probability of being replaced by a third *B* particle, which could vary based on the presence of a catalyst and the orientation of the particles.
-This probability directly relates to the *rate* at which this reaction occurs, which is denoted *r* and also depends on the concentrations of *A* and *B* as well as their kinetic energy.
+This probability directly relates to the *rate* at which this reaction occurs.
 This third reaction is why we compared *A* to prey and *B* to predators, since we may like to conceptualize the reaction as two *B* particles consuming an *A* particle and producing an offspring *B* particle.

 The three reactions defining our system are summarized by the figure below.

-{% include gallery caption="Visualization of our reaction-diffusion system.
+{% include gallery caption="A visualization of our reaction-diffusion system.
 (Left) The system contains both types of particles and two collisions.
-(Right) Two of the A particles are fed into the system, two of the B particles die out, and a B particle replaces an A particle after the collision of three particles." %}
+The two *A* particles shown with dashed lines are not yet present.
+(Right) Two of the A particles are fed into the system, two of the B particles die out, and a B particle replaces an A particle after the collision of two *B* particles and an *A* particle." %}

 Before continuing, we call your attention to a slight difference between the feed and kill reactions.
-In the former, the number of *A* particles increases by a constant number in each time step.
-In the latter, the number of *B* particles decreases by a constant factor multiplied by the current number of *B* particles.
-If we were using calculus to model this system, then letting [*A*] and [*B*] denote the concentrations of the two particle types, we can write
+In the former, the concentration of *A* particles increases by a constant in each time step.
+In the latter, the concentration of *B* particles decreases by a constant factor multiplied by the current concentration of *B* particles.
+If we were using calculus to model this system, then letting [*A*] and [*B*] denote the concentrations of the two particle types, we would represent the feed and kill reactions by the following two differential equations:

 <p><center>
 <em>d</em>[<em>A</em>]/<em>dt</em> = <em>f</em>